-The tapestry of human personality has many patterns and threads… one of those is high levels of neuroticism.
+The rich tapestry of human personality has many patterns and threads… one of those is high levels of neuroticism.
 It weaves its way through emotions, thoughts, and behaviors and reveals specific personality characteristics.

 Therefore, let’s review some of the best careers made for neurotic people.
 We will start by understanding neuroticism itself and then check out which potential best jobs suit this kind of personality.